CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 #### Table of contents

-* Use the sidebar to navigate to specific sections of each sprint.
+* Use the table of contents on the left to navigate to specific sections of each sprint.
 * To open the table of contents, select the hamburger menu ☰.
 To close the table of contents, select the X.
 * To move through each section, use the next and previous arrows.